spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/technology.md

 ## Web hosting

 Oryx applications are decoupled applications and can be hosted separately.
-We recommend hosting Oryx applications at a frontend hosting provider, to benefit from standard features like the following:
+We recommend hosting Oryx applications with a frontend hosting provider.
+To be able to optimize the deployment, performance, and customization of your Oryx application, look for a provider with the following features:

-- Build process integration: Choose hosting providers with seamless build process integration to streamline updates and deployments.
+- Build process integration: streamlines updates and deployments.
-- HTTP header configuration: Opt for hosting providers that allow flexible configuration of HTTP headers for improved security, caching, and optimizations.
+- HTTP header configuration: improves security, caching, and optimizations.
-- CDN integration: Look for hosting providers with native CDN integration to boost performance and availability by distributing static assets across a network.
+- CDN integration: boosts performance and availability by distributing static assets across a network.
-- Rewrites and redirects: Prioritize hosting providers that enable easy configuration of URL rewrites and redirects for managing URL structure and routing.
+- Rewrites and redirects: simplifies the management of URL structure and routing.
-- Lambda function integration: Select hosting providers that seamlessly integrate with serverless technologies like AWS Lambda to execute custom logic, server-side operations or perform a server-side rendering.
+- Lambda function integration: lets you execute custom logic, server-side operations, and perform server-side rendering.

-If your Oryx applications requires [Server-Side Rendering](./oryx-server-side-rendering.md) you need to make sure that the right infrastructure is in place at your hosting provider.
-You can run SSR in a Lambda function or have a long-running server that processes the SSR.
+If your Oryx applications requires [SSR](/docs/scos/dev/front-end-development/202311.0/oryx/architecture/oryx-server-side-rendering.html), make sure the hosting provider has the respective infrastructure.
+You can run SSR in a Lambda function or have a long-running server that processes SSR.

-If you have a fairly static application that doesn't require SSR, you could consider a non-frontend hosting provider.
+If your application is fairly static and doesn't require SSR, you could consider a non-frontend hosting provider.

-By considering these capabilities, you can optimize the deployment, performance, and customization options for your Oryx application.